drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 ##### Publish as gateway device

+Basically it is the same operation as the non-gateway operations.
+Only the `as` query parameters is added, which carries the information for which device the information should be published.
+There needs to be a check if the device is allowed to publish "as the other device".

 * `POST /<channel>{/<custom>}?as=<as>` with basic auth `<device>@<tenant>` / `<password>`:
   * Tenant ID: `<tenant>`
   * Device ID: `<device>`